kornysietsma/d3-modern-demo/README.md

 no complex server, we can just treat the thing as static content.
 Changing the content requires re-generating the `data.js` file and pushing the new data to github.

+## syntax and other checks with eslint
+I have some basic eslint rules included, you'll need to integrate them with your favourite toolset yourself if you want linting.

+This is (currently) the only reason for the node.js `packages.json` file - for simple editing you can ignore this.